isc-projects/kea/doc/sphinx/arm/hooks.rst

 used only for client classification.
 (See :ref:`classification-using-expressions` for a detailed description of the syntax available.)
-One notable difference is that for client classification, the expression currently has to evaluate to either true or false, while the flexible identifier expression is expected to evaluate to a string that will be used as an identifier.
+One notable difference is that for client classification, the expression currently has to evaluate to either ``true`` or ``false``, while the flexible identifier expression is expected to evaluate to a string that will be used as an identifier.
 It is a valid case for the expression to evaluate to an empty string (e.g. in cases where a client does not send specific options).
 This expression is then